 Implants.
 A breast implant uses saline-filled or silicone gel-filled forms to reshape the breast.
 The outside of a saline-filled implant is made up of silicone, and it is filled with sterile saline, which is salt water.
 Silicone gel-filled implants are filled with silicone instead of saline.
 They were thought to cause connective tissue disorders, but clear evidence of this has not been found.
-Before having permanent implants, a woman may temporarily have a tissue expander placed that will create the correct sized pocked for the implant.
+Before having permanent implants, a woman may temporarily have a tissue expander placed that will create the correct sized pocket for the implant.
 Talk with your doctor about the benefits and risks of silicone versus saline implants.
+The lifespan of an implant depends on the woman.
+However, some women never need to have them replaced.
 Other important factors to consider when choosing implants include:

-Saline implants sometimes "crinkle" at the top or shift with time, but many women don't find it bothersome enough to replace.
+Saline implants sometimes "ripple" at the top or shift with time, but many women do not find it bothersome enough to replace.

 Saline implants tend to feel different than silicone implants.
 They are often firmer to the touch than silicone implants.